On average your neighbors pay $70 a month.

-Last year, 3,577 people used QuoteWizard to compare auto insurance quotes in Tempe, AZ from multiple companies and find the cheapest rates.
+Last year, 3,577 people used QuoteWizard to compare auto insurance quotes in Tempe, AZ from multiple companies to find the cheapest rates.

-This is our list of the most common car insurance companies reported by QuoteWizard users living in Tempe, AZ last year.
+This is our list of the most common car insurance companies reported by QuoteWizard users living in Tempe, Arizona last year.

 According to a recent report published by Allstate Insurance, when it comes to safe driving, Tempe, AZ ranks 67th out of the 200 cities in the report.
 While most US drivers go ten years without having an accident, drivers here are involved in crashes every 9.2 years, slightly more often than the national average.